A Surprise For Mohanlal Fans, More About Mammootty's Next & Other Mollywood News Of The Week!

 Tiyaan, the upcoming big film of Prithviraj-Indrajith team is gearing up to hit the theatres soon.
 Interestingly, Mohanlal will also be a part of this big project as the film will have an important narration by him.

 Interestingly, Miya George is way ahead of Nazriya Nazim, who has above 7.5 Million followers on Facebook.
-Miya George is as popular in Tamil film industry, as she is in Malayalam.
+Miya George is equally popular in Tamil film industry, as she is in Malayalam.
 The actress will also make an entry to Telugu film industry soon.
 She will be next seen in Malayalam in the film, Parole, that features Mammootty in the lead role